 We’re glad to hear you’re interested in starting a new ONA Local group!

 There are two types of ONA Local groups: professional and student.
 The steps below apply to professional groups.
-If you’re looking to start a student group on your campus, we accept new student groups each fall for the academic year.
-Get more details and apply to start a student group.
+If you’re looking to start a student group on your campus, get more details and apply.
+We accept new student groups each fall for the academic year.

 Steps to start a new ONA Local professional group